The Beatles' music: quotes and info

 “Honey Don’t”

-Info about “Honey Don’t”
+About “Honey Don’t”

 “Honey Don’t” is a song written by Carl Perkins, originally released on January 1, 1956 as the B-side of the “Blue Suede Shoes” single.
 Both songs became rockabilly classics.
 Bill Dahl of Allmusic praised the song saying, “‘Honey Don’t’ actually outclasses its more celebrated platter-mate in some ways.”